couchbase/docs-cb4/centurylink/centurylink.md

   2. <task element two>

 ### Pricing
 The costs associated with this Blueprint deployment are for the CenturyLink Cloud infrastructure only.
-There are no <Application Vendor Name><Modify this section as needed to address pricing> license costs or additional fees bundled in.
+There are no  license costs or additional fees bundled in.
+You will need a valid [Enterprise Edition license](http://www.couchbase.com/agreement/subscription) from Couchbase Inc.

-### About <Partner Name>
-CenturyLink Cloud works with [Couchbase](http://www.couchbase.com/) to provide <description of partners offerings>

 ### Frequently Asked Questions